by Elise Bowerman

 As a child I was a classically trained dancer, and received a B.S. in Dance (Pre-Dance/Movement Therapy.)
 I have a strong foundation in anatomy and physiology, along with an understanding of psychology.
 You'll find our time spent together offers a connection between the physical body and emotional body.
 These two bodies are deeply intertwined.
 You'll be invited to look at yourself on subtle levels with curiosity and compassion.

 Prior to becoming a yoga teacher I had about 20 years of dance training; and was an executive assistant with 15 years spent in corporate America.
 You can learn more about my yoga training here.

-My wise local yoga teachers / influencers (in alpha order) include:
+Wise teachers / influencers (in alpha order) include:

 - Laurel Hicks, MSW, RSW, CLD, and founder of Mindful MamasTM

-- Linda Makowski, owner of Namasté Yoga
+- Linda Makowski, former owner of Namasté Yoga (Royal Oak, Michigan)

 - Nancy McCoachan, Yoga at the Wall author and Kundalini Yoga teacher